top of page

 Each standard is worth a certain number of credits.
 When you achieve a standard, you earn the amount of credits that standard is worth.

-• A single school subject is usually made up of five to eight standards.
+• A single school subject is usually made up of 3 to 5 standards.

 • Literacy credits show that a learner can demonstrate reading, writing, speaking and listening skills.

-• Numeracy credits show that a learner can demonstrate number, measurement and statistical skills
+• Numeracy credits show that a learner can demonstrate mathematical skills in everyday life.

 .